 So Much More Than a Soup Kitchen: Meet Minnesota Central Kitchen

-That’s exactly what Minnesota Central Kitchen does; keeps families fed and healthy.
+Minnesota Central Kitchen is helping ensure that neighbors experiencing hunger, including families like Brenda’s, have access to ready-made, nourishing meals.
 Since it launched in response to the COVID-19 pandemic in March 2020, Minnesota Central Kitchen—now a permanent program of Second Harvest Heartland—has prepared and distributed about two million individually prepared meals to the community.
-To families just like Yarley’s.
 And the need continues this holiday season.

 Today’s hunger crisis